marcpybus/var-node/README.md

     - `https://ftp.ensembl.org/pub/assembly_mapping/homo_sapiens/GRCh37_to_GRCh38.chain.gz`
     - `https://ftp.ensembl.org/pub/assembly_mapping/homo_sapiens/GRCh38_to_GRCh37.chain.gz`

-\* Data downloading process can be tracked in docker container logs
+\* Data downloading process can be tracked in the docker container logs

 ### Loading genomic variants from the database
 Variants from a VCF files can be loaded into the database using the **data-loader** container: